ballerina-platform/module-ballerina-http/docs/spec/spec.md

 ##### 2.3.4.4.
 Payload parameter

 The payload parameter is used to access the request payload during the resource invocation.
-When the payload param is defined with @http:Payload annotation, the listener deserialize the inbound request payload based on the mime type which retrieved by the `Content-type` header of the request.
+When the payload param is defined with @http:Payload annotation, the listener deserialize the inbound request payload based on the media type which retrieved by the `Content-type` header of the request.
 The data binding happens thereafter considering the parameter type.
-The type of payload param can be one of the `anytype`.
-If the header is not present or not a standard header, the binding type is inferred by the param type.
+The type of payload parameter can be one of the `anytype`.
+If the header is not present or not a standard header, the binding type is inferred by the parameter type.

-Following table explains the compatible `anydata` types with each common mime type.
-In the absence of a standard mime type, the binding type is inferred by the payload param type itself.
-If the type is not compatible with the mime type, error is returned.
+Following table explains the compatible `anydata` types with each common media type.
+In the absence of a standard media type, the binding type is inferred by the payload parameter type itself.
+If the type is not compatible with the media type, error is returned.

 |Ballerina Type | Structure|"text" | "xml" | "json" | "x-www-form-urlencoded" | "octet-stream"|
 |---------------|----------|-------|-------|--------|-------------------------|---------------|